leoyassuda/zipcode-api/README.md

 # Zipcode-API

-Zipcode-API is a SpringBoot project to server a simple location based on zipcode.
+Zipcode-API is a Spring Boot project that serves location information based on Brazilian zip codes.

-The main idea is, show a Java project using clean architecture and some tools like a jdbc-template, cache using Redis, SpringDoc, using tools like circuit breaker and cache.
+The main idea behind this project is to showcase a Java application using a clean architecture and various tools, including the JDBC template, Redis caching, SpringDoc, circuit breakers, and caching mechanisms.

-The API is integrated with ViaCEP to get the zipcode information.
-If it's found, the API will save the zipcode in the database and return the information.
-If not, the API will return from the database.
+The API is integrated with ViaCEP to retrieve zip code information.
+If the information is found, the API will save the zip code in the database and return the information.
+If not, the API will retrieve it from the database.

 ## Tech Stack

-**Built-in:**
+### Tools and Technologies:

 * [Maven](https://maven.apache.org/)
 * [Spring](https://spring.io/)